 Some nationalities don't need a tourist visa.
 Most that do can purchase a tourist e-visa online before travelling.

-Jewellery and items valued over US$15,000 should be declared, to ensure you can take it out when you leave.
+Jewellery and items valued over US$15,000 should be declared, to ensure you can take them out when you leave.
 Goods including the following can be imported duty-free:

 - 200 cigarettes